Verse-Sonnet/Verse-Sonnet/learning_notes/AI/simtoreal.md

 ### for my project

-inject a 'Depth Awareness' or 'Surface Normal Estimation' branch into current segmentation network (This is the first step to bridging 2D pixels to 3D physical geometry, making your segmentation "physically grounded" rather than just a flat painting.)
+inject a 'Depth Awareness' or 'Surface Normal Estimation' branch into current segmentation network (This is the first step to bridging 2D pixels to 3D physical geometry, making segmentation "physically grounded" rather than just a flat painting.)